Pax Dei (video game): Development

 The game's developer, Mainframe Industries, was founded in Helsinki, Finland, in 2019, and it has studios in Helsinki, Reykjavík (Iceland) and Paris (France).
 Pax Dei was announced in March 2023 with a closed playtest and the first closed alpha starting on November 14 and ending on November 26.
-The game was released in Steam Early Access on June 18, 2024.
+The game was released in Steam Early Access on June 18, 2024 to mixed reviews.